Revisiting Acceptability Judgements: CoLAC: Corpus of Linguistc Acceptability in Chinese

 \section{CoLAC: Corpus of Linguistc Acceptability in Chinese}

-We present Corpus of Linguistic Acceptability in Chinese (CoLAC), the first large-scale non-English acceptability dataset handcrafted by linguists to evaluate the grammatical proficiency of language models.
-Our dataset consists of 7495 sentences collected from one syntax textbook, one linguistics handbook, and 68 linguistics journal articles, all verified by native speakers of Mandarin.
+We present Corpus of Linguistic Acceptability in Chinese (CoLAC), the first large-scale acceptability dataset in a non-Indo-European language handcrafted by linguists to evaluate the grammatical proficiency of language models.
+Our dataset consists of 7,495 sentences collected from one syntax textbook, one linguistics handbook, and 68 linguistics journal articles, all verified by native speakers of Mandarin.

-Table~\ref{tab:datasets-comparison} gives an overview of CoLAC in comparison with previous works.
-The training set and unlabeled test set are available on Kaggle\footref{footnote-url}.